Migrant workers in the Gulf Cooperation Council region: Saudi Arabia

+United Arab Emirates

 In the United Arab Emirates, the kafala system was part of the 1980 Federal Law on the Regulation of Labour Relations, which regulated the relationship between the state, the sponsor and the sponsored.
 The law did not require any written contract to be drawn up between the employer and the migrant worker.
 Migrant workers required the permission of their employers to change employment and the provided sponsorship could not be transferred to another employer.
 The 1980 Law did regulate issues such as severance pay, repatriation pay, annual leave, standards for maximum working hours and working conditions, payment for overtime and the payment for treatment of labor-related injuries.
 However, the law also prohibited labor unions and strikes.

 Labor law reforms were introduced in the UAE in 2016, which included a standardized offer letter prepared by the UAE's Ministry of Labor, a standardized work contract which must specify duration, nature of the work, place of employment, wages and remuneration.
 The changes also specify working hours as 8 hours per day or 48 hours per week.
 However, these working hours could be higher for those working in the service industry.
 Furthermore, migrant workers are allowed to change employers after six months and only if their employer consents, or if employment is not provided or if a legal complaint of some sort is issued.
 Both parties can agree to end the employment contract after six months.
 According to the reforms, contracts must be made available in both Arabic, English and a third language if required.
 Employers who fail to provide translations are subjected to fines.

 Per UAE Federal law No. 6 of 1973 on the Entry and Residence of aliens, an employer may not deny an employee on a work visa right to an annual leave, regular paid wage, 45 days maternity leave, right to resign, resign gratuity, and a 30-day grace period to find a new job.
 An employer is also prohibited by law to confiscate an employee passport, force the employee to pay for his residency visa fees, or force the employee to work more than 8 hours a day or 45 hours a week without compensation.
 An employee who wishes to leave needs to complete their legal notice period, which is usually 30 days or less, before leaving their job or risk being banned to work in UAE for up to one year.
 Alien widows or divorced women whose legal presence in the country was sponsored by their husband's work status are given a 1-year visa to stay in the country without the need for a work permit or a sponsor.